gnodi/bundler/README.md

 # @gnodi/bundler

-[Node.js] No time for transpiling, minifying and bundling your code?
+[Node.js] No time for transpilation, minifying and bundling your code?
 Use bundler and do it in just a few minutes!

 [![Build][build-image]][build-url]
 [![Coverage Status][coverage-image]][coverage-url]